 - You can log in to the portal at any time by clicking "apply".
 Test your access to the portal, look at various sections required. - Draft your application using the questions available on the call website.
-You will find detailed guidance pertaining to each question under the "How to apply" tab. - Remember to address all the bullet points, including, for example, risks. - References must be included in the word count for the relevant sections.
-Prioritise those most pertinent to the application. - Subheadings are a useful tool for organising the content of the proposal and leading the reviewers through the text.
+You will find detailed guidance pertaining to each question under the "How to apply" tab. - Remember to address all the bullet points, including, for example, risks. - References should be included in a separate section (1000 words). - Subheadings are a useful tool for organising the content of the proposal and leading the reviewers through the text.
 They enhance readability. - Consider using a Gantt chart or another visual model to represent the project timeline.
 It is very effective.